-LEARN CPR AND CALL 000 IN AN EMERGENCY
+LEARN CPR AND CALL TRIPLE ZERO (000) IN AN EMERGENCY

-- If your child is ever missing always check water locations both inside and outside before looking elsewhere - In many emergency situations involving children a parent will be the first person on the scene.
-Knowing how to respond could be the difference between life and death - Make the time to complete a CPR course and refresh your skills regularly
+- If your child is ever missing always check water locations both inside and outside before looking elsewhere. - In many emergency situations involving children a parent will be the first person on the scene.
+Knowing how to respond could be the difference between life and death. - Make the time to complete a CPR course and refresh your skills regularly.

-The Heart Beat Club is a 3 hour CPR and first aid course designed specifically for parents of young children.
-The course costs only \$20 per person and if you have a group of ten people or more a trainer can come to you!
+The Heart Beat Club is a 3 hour CPR and basic first aid course designed specifically for children of young children.
+The course costs only \$35 per person and if you have a group of ten or more people, a trainer can come to you!